 Malarkey Roofing Products is a family owned and operated company that continually proves itself to be at the forefront of shingle innovation.
 This, combined with their high quality standards and willingness to decrease profit margins in the name of reliability makes Malarkey shingles a perfect match for Ace Roofing.

 Malarkey roofing products are extremely well engineered and built from quality components.
 These shingles are more expensive than their comparable counterparts, but come with a proven track record that promises better protection from the elements and better weatherability, meaning that your roof will look better longer.
 We are extremely confident in the quality of Malarkey shingles, and we strongly recommend them for all of our roofing projects.
 We are pleased to offer Highlander CS shingles which are 30 year shingles, Northwest XL shingles which are the same style but come with a 40 year warranty, and Windsor shingles which offer a more elegant design with lifetime warranty.
+As of 2017 we are also happy to offer Vista shingles, which come with a limited lifetime warranty.

 NOTE: Malarkey shingles are the only brand that we install on roof slopes of 8/12 or greater.
 Furthermore, it should be mentioned that this is the brand we would install on our homes, without hesitation.